community-of-python/microbootstrap/README.md

 - `opentelemetry`
 - `logging`

-That are available only for `litestar` yet
+Instruments are available only for `litestar` and `fastapi` frameworks.

 Interested?
 Let's jump right into it ⚡